tanvirsikdar05/tanvirsikdar05/README.md

 I’m a Native android app developer who is passionate about making error-free app with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with Android studio .

-Skills: java / kotlin / Android sdk / xml / api / ui ux design /
+Skills: java / kotlin / Android sdk /Firebase / sqlite / Room database / rest APIs / xml / api / ui ux design /

 - 🔭 I’m currently working on Android Studio
 - 🌱 I’m currently learning Blockchain DApp development